iquety/application/docs/en/index.md

 ## Introduction

-Welcome to the Freep Docmap tool documentation.
-Here you will find the necessary information to use the available features and make the most of the tool.
+Welcome to the **Freep Application** documentation.
+Here you will find the necessary information to use the available features and make the most of the library.

 ## Contents